SmartCrowdFunds/go-ethereum/dashboard/README.md

 $ (cd dashboard/assets && ./node_modules/.bin/flow-typed install)
 ```

-Normally the dashboard assets are bundled into Gscf via `go-bindata` to avoid external dependencies.
-Rebuilding Gscf after each UI modification however is not feasible from a developer perspective.
-Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `gscf` to use external assets to not rely on compiled resources:
+Normally the dashboard assets are bundled into gzmx via `go-bindata` to avoid external dependencies.
+Rebuilding gzmx after each UI modification however is not feasible from a developer perspective.
+Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `gzmx` to use external assets to not rely on compiled resources:

 ```
 $ (cd dashboard/assets && ./node_modules/.bin/webpack --watch)
-$ gscf --dashboard --dashboard.assets=dashboard/assets --vmodule=dashboard=5
+$ gzmx --dashboard --dashboard.assets=dashboard/assets --vmodule=dashboard=5
 ```

-To bundle up the final UI into Gscf, run `go generate`:
+To bundle up the final UI into gzmx, run `go generate`:

 ```
 $ go generate ./dashboard